 Inspirational Candle Holders by TARA Projects (India)

 With “hope” etched on one side and “love” on the other, these little soapstone candleholders make a nice addition to any centerpiece.
-They’re made in India, by artisans at one of country’s first fair trade organizations.
+They’re made in India, by artisans at one of the country’s first fair trade organizations.

 Embossed Silver-Plated Goblets by Noah’s Ark International Exports (India)